-Despite variation in transmission patterns between provinces, trends at the province level were in most cases similar, with R decreasing or remaining steady during level 4 lockdown, and increasing or remaining steady during level 3 lockdown in July and early August.
-R was close to or above 1 in most provinces at the end of their respective estimation periods, although R in Mpumalanga, Gauteng, and North West provinces was below one (Figures 2-10 and Table 1).
+Despite variation in transmission patterns between provinces, trends at the province level were in most cases similar, with R decreasing or remaining steady during level 4 lockdown.
+During level 3 lockdown R in many provinces increased until mid-to-late August, then decreased through the end of the estimation period (Figures 2-10).
+R was close to or below one in all provinces at the end of the estimation period (Table 1).

 Table 1.
-Daily R estimates by province for R based on lab-confirmed cases (all provinces) and hospital admissions (excluding Gauteng, KwaZulu-Natal, and national estimates, which may still be biased by disruptions related to civil unrest).
+Daily R estimates by province for R based on lab-confirmed cases and hospital admissions.
 Each cell contains median values with 95% confidence intervals.